iiZegV/PNG-Event-Scores/README.md

 The scoreboard JSONs are formatted as `UserID:Score`

 It is suggested you view them raw rather than viewing them the way that GitHub naturally displays them.

+In addition to viewing them raw, you should install [this](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc) Chrome Extension that will allow you to view a formatted version, making it easier to read.

 ---